ChronosXYZ/log4sharp/README.md

 Dead-simple colorful logger for C#/.NET Core.

-I have not found any simple loggers in the .NET Core ecosystem that are not framework-specific and have easy usage, so I decided to write this logger.
+I have not found any simple loggers in the .NET Core ecosystem that are not framework-specific and have easy usage, so I decided to write this one.
 Mostly inspired by various Golang loggers.

 ![](./assets/log.png)